RhetTbull/exif2findertags/README.md

                      of year: '2020-23'.
 If used with no template will return null value.
 See https://strftime.org/ for help on strftime templates.
-{mofified}           Photo's modification date if set in the EXIF data,
+{modified}           Photo's modification date if set in the EXIF data,
                      otherwise null; ISO 8601 format {modified.date}      Photo's modification date in ISO format, e.g.
                      '2020-03-22'; uses creation date if photo is not modified